Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Stacking method

-We next add an additional layer to the stacking model that includes all of the remaining catalogued galaxies that do not fall into any redshift or stellar mass bin.
-We also include the quiescent galaxies in this additional bin.
-We finally add one more layer to the stacking model that takes into account the \Euclid mask, which is necessary to reduce biases in the stack \citep[see][for details]{Duivenvoorden2020}.
-For this mask layer we invert the \Euclid mask, convolve it with the instrumental beam, and then restore the masked pixels.
-This layer is intended to capture far-IR surface brightness leakage from near-IR galaxies that \Euclid was unable to detect due to contamination from e.g., bright stars (although in practice this effect is small).
+We next added an additional layer to the stacking model that includes all remaining catalogued galaxies that do not fall into any redshift or stellar mass bin.
+We also included the quiescent galaxies in this additional bin.
+We finally added one more layer to the stacking model to account for the \Euclid mask, required for reducing biases in the stack \citep[see][for details]{Duivenvoorden2020}.
+For this mask layer we inverted the \Euclid mask, convolved it with the instrumental beam, and then restored the masked pixels.
+This layer is intended to capture far-IR surface brightness leakage from near-IR galaxies that \Euclid was unable to detect due to contamination from, for example, bright stars (although in practice this effect is small).